The Salem Witch Museum – What’s the Story?

 But there’s more to the East Church’s history than Cotton Mather.
 In 1897 the East Church and Barton Square Church combined forces to create the Second Unitarian Church.
 Five years later, a fire destroyed a good deal of the interior including the pipe organ, causing major renovations to occur.
 The beginning of the end of the church days for this building came in 1956 when another church merger caused the congregation to vacate the space.
 It was then put up for sale in 1958.
 A year later, the Salem Auto Museum and Americana Shops opened inside and housed vintage automobiles and 14 shops.
 This museum remained in the space until 1969 when another fire destroyed the interior of the building.
 Another remodeling followed this and in 1972 the Salem Witch Museum officially opened its gigantic doors.

 Upon entering the museum, the lobby houses all the history you’d like to know before the presentation begins.
 We’re talking the names of the victims, some interesting period replicas, and even information on some cool media things like Arthur Miller’s The Crucible and the movie adaptation of it with Daniel Day Lewis and Wynona Rider.
-Once inside the cavernous main area, visitors are surrounded by a series of sets and life-size figures.
+Inside the cavernous main area, a series of sets and life-size figures surround visitors.
 The presentation involves lighting the sets sequentially as a voiceover narration tells the tale of the Witch Hysteria.

 The museum is owned by Biff Michaud, a Marblehead resident who comes from a prominent local family.
 Biff is responsible for helping turn Salem into Halloween central as he worked with the Salem Chamber of Commerce to create “Haunted Happenings” which was, initially, a one-day family celebration, but has evolved into a month-long October behemoth that draws in most of Salem’s tourist bucks and keeps a lot of the local businesses afloat.